tweedegolf/minecraft-character-configurator/README.md

   - install [guard livereload](https://github.com/guard/guard-livereload)

-To install dependencies for each version of the configurator you have enter the `react-three` and the `react-three-renderer` folder subsequently and run:
+To install dependencies for each version of the configurator you have enter the `react-three`, `react-three-renderer` and the `react-three-renderer2` folder subsequently and run:

   - npm install